Squeak on the iPhone!

 The screenshot above shows a “visually exciting” 3.4 image running on an iPod Touch, the result of 15 days’ work.
 John does sound a note of caution: the VM is currently running at a speed equivalent to a 233Mhz 603e PowerBook, and 64MB of memory use is pushing the Apple’s imposed safety limits right to the max, so developers may have to relearn all those optimisation techniques they may have forgotten in recent years!

-19 Responses to “Squeak on the iPhone!”
+19 responses to “Squeak on the iPhone!”

-1. Tim Locke Says:
+1. Tim Locke Avatar

 Why do developers play Apple’s “restrictions limiting the types of applications” game?
 If they succeed at gaining marketshare with this, other vendors will start to do it as well and the lock-in will be complete.
 The solution is to not buy their pretty baubles.
 This will break their game.
 Apple is more evil than Microsoft or Google in this respect.